Understanding Water Purification Methods for Survival: Best Practices Explained

 Importance of Water Purification: Health Advantages

-Water purification removes harmful contaminates and impurities from water, thus making it safe for drinking and cooking.
+Water purification removes harmful contaminants and impurities from water, thus making it safe for drinking and cooking.
 Contaminated water can transmit diseases such as diarrheal disease, cholera, dysentery, typhoid, and polio.
 According to the World Health Organization, 2.2 million people worldwide die every year due to diarrheal diseases.
 Over half of these are children under 5 years old, a population that is particularly vulnerable to water-borne diseases.
 By purifying water, these illnesses can be prevented, improving overall public health.

 Minerals like magnesium and calcium are retained in the water during the purification process.
 These are essential minerals for the normal functioning of the body and contribute to our daily mineral intake.
 Purified water also reduces the risk of cancer by removing carcinogenic substances from water.